yliu-hashed/shimmers-hdl/Sources/Shimmers/Documentation.docc/Articles/Getting Started with Shimmers.md

 ```

 > Note:
-This struct has a bitlevel layout in hardware.
+This struct has a bit-level layout in hardware.
 If `VoteResult` is in a ports, the order of the ports will match the order of the members.
 If `VoteResult` is flattened, the order of the ports will be declared from LSB to MSB.